FNAL-SNSPD/SNSPD_timing_KeysightScope/README.md

 # Keysight UXR0104B
 Data acquisition and reconstruction for the Keysight UXR0104B scope

+## Environment setup
+Run `setup.sh` to setup environment for needed packages for reconstruction and fits

 ## Acquisition
 *  Acquire data by taking coincidence of laser trigger and SNSPD events, output files in HDF5 format